Tutoring Doesn’t Have to Cost and Arm and a Leg!

 Some students have trouble learning in the classroom, and private tutors are sometimes the best option.
 Many private tutors provide tutoring services at an affordable price.
+Viva Phonics is a high-quality instructional program that is affordable when compared to other reading tutoring programs.

 Tutoring for the purpose of reading involves teaching and learning important reading skills, the many skills that each individual student must possess in order to read fluently and with comprehension.
 To fill a learner’s reading gap(s), tutoring options might be recommended.
 But isn’t a reading tutor for my child expensive?